 What We’re Up Against – The System & Trap:

 According to an article in zerohedge, many believe that debt is a necessary part of life.
 More disturbingly, they equate debt with wealth-building, which is understandable because

 the entire system is designed to trap us in debt before we even get out into the ‘real world’ and keep us in debt until we die.”

-There was a time in the not-so-distant past when being debt-free was considered a great and aspiring status symbol – having a “mortgage burning party” meant more than having a nice car or taking a nice holiday.
+There was a time in the not-so-distant past when being debt-free was considered a great and aspiring status symbol.
+Having a “mortgage burning party” (when you paid off your mortgage) meant more than having a nice car or taking a nice holiday.
 Now, such life milestones are nearly non-existent and more outward signs of success are instead celebrated.

 Having a lot of debt will bond, limit, and pledge our future.
 And sadly for some, that pledge is death.

 Many people fantasise about winning the lottery but I believe many of us have already won the lottery.
 We were not born into bondage; we were born in a time and place that provided us many opportunities with respect to our education, career, relationships, home ownership, health, and lifestyle.
 Many of us could never imagine the life of a subsistence farmer.
 Those who live so marginally that any small setback could mean a life of indebtedness.
 Yet, it is so easy for people who were born with more privileges and opportunities to eventually end up in a situation no different from the farmer.